 Community Engagement & Enrichment: Partner with (local, regional, state, national, global) communities to enhance the social, economic, and cultural well-being of our campus.

-- To provide students, faculty, and administrators with an environment conducive to collegiality, learning, and constructive participation in college life
+- provide students, faculty, and administrators with an environment conducive to collegiality, learning, and constructive participation in college life.

-- To strive for diversity and pluralism in both the student body, the faculty, and the administration
+- strive for diversity and inclusion in both the student body, faculty, and administration.

-- To promote international exchange of scholars and students
+- promote international exchange of scholars and students.

-- To expand educational opportunities for persons of color, persons with disabilities, persons of different ethnic heritages, persons of different gender identities and orientations, and persons with limited financial resources.
+- expand educational opportunities for the spectrum of: persons of color, persons with disabilities, ethnic heritages, gender identities, sexualities, religious expressions, and limited financial resources.

-- We disseminate information about practices, policies, and procedures regarding equal opportunity, disability, harassment, and discrimination
+- disseminate information about practices, policies, and procedures regarding equal opportunity, disability, harassment, and discrimination.

-- We provide educational training to faculty, staff and students about their rights and responsibilities with regard to equal opportunity
+- provide educational training to faculty, staff, and students about their rights and responsibilities with regard to equal opportunity.

-- We help departments, divisions, and pluralism committees to develop and achieve annual goals to fulfill the college’s Affirmation of Inclusion and Pluralism Compact.
+- assist departments, divisions, and committees to develop and achieve annual goals to fulfill the college’s Affirmation of Inclusion and Pluralism Compact.